-The credit union's exposure to market risk is measured and monitored using interest rate sensitivity model.
-This has changed from using Value at Risk (VaR) during the year ended 30th June 2014.
+The credit union's exposure to market risk is measured and monitored using interest rate sensitivity models.
+The primary measure used is Present Value of a Basis Point (PVBP).
+This has been supplemented with Value at Risk (VaR) and Earnings at Risk (EaR) during the year ended 30th June 2015.

 Sensitivity or Present Value of a Basis Point (PVBP) is a measure of the change in the present value of an asset or liability due to a change in interest rates of 1 basis point.
 This impact is extrapolated to 200 points (2.0%) and calculated as a percentage of capital.
-The 200 basis point parallel shift is a widely accepted shock measure used.
-The PVBP to Capital limit (based on a 200 basis point shift in interest rates) has been set by the Board at 6% of Capital.
+The 200 basis point parallel shift is a widely used measure.